Kaiepi/p6-Supply-Folds/README.md

 DESCRIPTION
 ===========

-Supply::Folds is a library that provides the `Supply.fold` and `Supply.scan` methods, which can be used as an alternative to `Supply.produce` and `Supply.reduce`.
+Supply::Folds is a library that provides the `Supply.fold` and `Supply.scan` methods, which can be used as an alternative to `Supply.reduce` and `Supply.produce`.
 The main advantage these methods have over those is that they may optionally take an initial value to begin a fold/scan with, rather than only working using values emitted by the supply.

 METHODS
 =======